 I thought that today, I’d try a two card tarot reading for you!
-It’s the first one I’m ever attempting – I haven’t even done a dry run in private.
+It’s the first one I’m ever attempting.
+I haven’t even done a dry run in private.
 How exciting is that?!

 Okay, so this question comes from Sara in Cheltenham.
 Sara wants me to ask the cards about her dog, Susie.
 She’s worried Susie is lonely following the death of her companion, a tortoise, Rocco, who was about 108 years old.
 I’m so sorry to hear about Rocco’s passing, Sara.
 I’ll consult the cards about Susie for you right now!

-[NORMAL VOLUME] Death is of course symbollic of change, and it’s right side up here, so you can interpret this card as meaning a positive change, or at least a change with forward momentum.
+[NORMAL VOLUME] Death is of course symbolic of change, and it’s right side up here, so you can interpret this card as meaning a positive change, or at least a change with forward momentum.
 Maybe Rocco was suffering, before he died?
 I don’t know.
 Either way, this card means that the change is probably not going to be for the worse, even if it is sad for you both at the moment.

 I hope that helps, Sara!

-Okay, according to all of the books, the way to approach the crystal ball is kind of similar to how you read tarot, except that it’s a bit more free form, so what I’m going to do is sit and face the crystal ball, and sort… address the… question…
+Okay, according to all of the books, the way to approach the crystal ball is kind of similar to how you read tarot, except that it’s a little bit more free form, so what I’m going to do is… sit and face the crystal ball, and sort… address the… the question…

 Tam believed in ghosts.
 Ghosts that slam doors and steal children.
 Ones that haunt old houses, lamenting lovers lost amidst cobwebs bright with candlelight.
 They lurked in the shadows of her mind, watching whilst she slept.
 She wonders if that’s what she is now.
 Lurking.